Providing Abortions in the Deep South as a Christian

 Khazan: A few people have brought up the idea that there actually are prohibitions against killing and on sexual immorality in the Bible.
 One post brings up the fact that the Didache, an early Christian treatise, explicitly prohibits abortion.
 How would you respond to those arguments?

-Parker: You cannot take a text, pull it out of context and go back and make it mean something that you want it to mean.
+Parker: You cannot take a text, pull it out of context, and go back and make it mean something that you want it to mean.

 Most of the effort to delegitimize abortion based on religious understanding has been the citation of passages of sacred text or Christian text that don’t speak to abortion.
 It did not address reproduction or procreation because that understanding of how humans reproduced wasn’t held.
 I’m saying that you can’t just cherry pick and pull and pick every part of a sacred text and put it together to make your argument.